Search icon

 Factory farming – the grain feeding of confined animals – is a major contributor to biodiversity loss, deforestation, climate change, soil degradation, and overuse and pollution of water.
 It contributes to key non-communicable diseases and antimicrobial resistance as well as increasing the risk of future pandemics.

-80 billion animals and two thirds are factory farmed (simple animation)
+92 billion animals and two thirds are factory farmed animation.

 Factory farming is by far the world’s biggest cause of animal cruelty